lcroberts/CSC490Project/README.md

 # Branch Hygine

 When developing please branch off of dev.
 You can checkout dev with `git checkout dev`, then branch with `git checkout -b my_branch_name`.
 You can then push your branch with `git push -u origin my_branch_name`, this will set it up so that the branch automatically tracks the appropriate remote branch.
+Whenever you are ready for your branch to be merged into dev ensure that it is up to date with dev by running `git merge dev` and handling any merge conflicts.
+You can then open a PR in Github.
+Please request at least one other person to review your code before merging it.

 # Getting Started